Do yourself this favor.

 But, you can also purchase the data in the form of a mailing list or email list, which you can then use to make contact for unadvertised opportunities.

-Applying for positions — whether advertised or unadvertised — is the top use for your resume once you’ve written it.
+Applying for jobs — whether advertised or unadvertised — is the top use for your resume once you’ve written it.

 But it’s certainly not the last item on your “to do” list.